7arj/CurrencyConverter/README.md

 	2. Open the `config.dart` file and replace `your_api_key_here` with your actual API key which you can get for free from https://www.exchangerate-api.com/

 5. ### Run the app
-	Start the  application using the following command flutter run
+	Start the  application using the following command:

+	flutter run

 ## Features